Mamangam (film): Plot

 Later, it is known from the informer that he saw Panikkar and Chanthunni in the woods and he reported it to Zamorin after finding out they were Chaverukal, who sent troopes to take them down.
 During subsequent fight the two are able to take down all the men with the help of Muslim merchant Pokkar and his men who had earlier promised to help the duo during their quest.
 But Pokkar dies during the fight and Panikkar is bitten by a snake.
 Suddenly the informer was wounded by an unknown warrior.
 Unimmaya recalls that a wounded man and a kid had earlier arrived at the place and was treated by Kuruppu who is a doctor too.
 Kuruppu seemed to know much about the Mamangam festival.
 Thalachennor forces Unnimaya to say more about the mysterious Kuruppu.
 Finally he learns that Kuruppu was none other than disguised Chandroth Valiya Panikkar.
 During flashbacks it is revealed that after escaping the festival, Valiya Panikkar couldn't return to his village as they would consider him a traitor and he wouldn't be welcomed there.
-So he was forced to disguise himself and live away from them for far 24 years.
+So he was forced to disguise himself and live away from them for 24 years.

 While Valiya Panikkar was staying at the brothel, he heard about the news of Chaverukal which had somehow leaked.
 So he left searching for them and found them fighting a bunch of soldiers and it was him who neutralised the gunman, wounded the informer and took wounded Panikkar and Chanthunni to the brothel.
 He treated him there and finally revealed to them that he was actually Valiya Panikkar.
 It is further revealed that as Valiya Panikkar reached the Nilapaduthara to kill the Zamorin, he was surprised to find the place empty.
 Earlier during the fight, Thalachennor had advised the Zamorin to leave the seat and hide in the Nilavara fearing Valiya Panikkar's skills, which he agreed to.
 After reaching the Nilapaduthara, Valiya Panikkar had only 2 choices, one was to die by the hands of the men simply and attain fame by his death or to escape the fest.
 Panikkar chose the latter after knowing that death was useless.
 After this incident he understands that being a Chaver was useless and the death of all these men for these many years was a waste as the Zamorin who took the procession by force had died centuries before.
 He tells all these to Panikkar and Chanthunni and is finally able to convince them that he is neither a traitor nor afraid.
 He tries to convince them not to go to the festival as it will only take their lives but fails to do so.
 So he promises to accompany them to the festival.